 - No more than 3 calls to action.

 Likewise in the previous block, if you followed the instructions above users would execute the main CTA and if something disrupts them - there’s a tool that helps users to complete the action.
-Conversion must grow, if it doesn’t, you go back to the web design and UX section and check what’s wrong.
+Conversion will grow, if it doesn’t, you go back to the web design and UX section and check what’s wrong.

-Let’s assume a page structure is wisely designed and users understand what actions he/she ought to perform to get what they came for.
+Let’s assume a page structure is wisely designed and users understand what actions they ought to perform to get what they came for.
 A menu does navigation work perfectly, and all that is left - not to repulse the users with content issues.
 They do read it, they really do!

 Content audit checklist